theYiome/pampuch/README.md

 	- Flask (python micro framework for web applications)
 	- sqlite3 (light database for web application and out dataset)
 	- NumPy (computing liblary)

+- Machine Learning
+    - tensorFlow
+    - Keras
+    - numpy
+    - skimage

+## Machine Learning
+- Dataset:
+    - [keras.datasets](https://keras.io/datasets/) To begin we will be using datasets provided with Keras Library cause of their easy of use for people like us not knowledgeable in the ML field
+        -  CIFAR10 - initially fulfills all of our requirements.
+        -  CIFAR100 - is bigger version of CIFAR10
+    - If there will be such requirement we would experiment with much bigger datasets.
+- Method
+    - CNN - Convolutional Neural Network
+        - We will start with CNN cause the internet says that it's good with image recognition and classification.
+        Two areas that we interested in.
+    - If time will allow we would like to experiment with other neural networks.

 ## Functionalities